-In the left-hand list, select Quantities Graduated colors.
+2. In the left-hand list, select Quantities • Graduated colors.
 Next, use the Value drop-down list to select the Suitability field.
 Choose a color ramp and a number of classes that meet your preference and click OK.
 Your map should now be symbolized by the results of your suitability.

-In the above example, the bright green represents the most suitable areas and the red the least suitable
+In the above example, the bright green represents the most suitable areas and the red the least suitable according to the three factors in your suitability measurement.
+(Your map may and other factors.)

-Switch the active scenario using the drop-down list on the 360 Analysis tab to view the Proposal B. (You may need to turn it on via the Scenario 360 drop-down then View

-Scenario 360 Dockable Window.)
+3. Switch the active scenario using the drop-down list on the 360 Analysis tab to view the Proposal B. (You may need to turn it on via the Scenario 360 drop-down then View ▶ Scenario 360 Dockable Window.)